At a glance…

 The project typically takes place in the morning, from 8am until noon and you will be welcome to continue volunteering in the afternoon.
 All the dogs that are cared for in the shelter are vaccinated.

-The program orientation begins on the 1st and 3rd Monday of each month and volunteers need to arrive in Jamaica on the Sunday before orientation.
+The program orientation begins on the first and third Monday of each month and volunteers need to arrive in Jamaica on the Sunday before orientation.

-After you have registered for the program, please book your flights to arrive at the Sangster International Airport (MBJ) which is the closest airport to the volunteer accommodation, however an airport pick-up can still be provided from Norman Manley International Airport (KIN).
-Your airport pick-up is included in your Program Fee.
+After you have registered for the program, please book your flights to arrive at the Sangster International Airport (MBJ) which is the closest airport to the volunteer accommodation.
+Airport pick up is provided on Sundays only.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Ocho Rios.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Jamaica prior to your volunteer program, you will need to liase with the local team to arrange a pick up from your location.
+If you are traveling in Jamaica prior to your volunteer program, you will need to liaise with the local team to arrange a pick up from your location.